LWFlouisa/YumemoireFramework/README.md

 Object orientate now and not orientate later.
 Don't try to make this an actual room search algorithm just yet, as I'm try testing it.

 ## Room Selection Algorithm
+Note that the number correspond to room numbers, rather than randomly generated.

 ~~~ruby
 pathways = [ # pathway